Iyin Ekiti: Unification of Iyin-Ekiti

 Despite the efforts of missionaries like Babamuboni and the Oluda Gbolako, Uyin remained fractured into several communities.
-These communities did formed into 4 larger communities, Iro, Ibedoyin, Oketoro, and Okelawe.
+These communities did form into 4 larger communities, Iro, Ibedoyin, Oketoro, and Okelawe.
 In 1949, two teachers, Chief Claudius Akinyemi Olosunde, Mr. Richard Akinola Fayose, and their 5 students, Mr. Fredrick Olurinde Popoola, Mr. Jacob Akintoye Ariyo, Mr. Charles Obafunmilayo Aderiye, Chief Abiodun Ogundele and Chief John Obafemi Olofin founded the Iyin Unification Committee, in the hopes of fulfilling the age old hope that Uyin would be re-established as a town.
 First, the committee encouraged the change of the name of the "new" town from Uyin to Iyin.
-After convincing the Oluyin and the leaders of the 4 other communities, on May 10th, 1950, under the supervision of Thomas H. Bedson, the British Development Officer for Ekiti, the people of the 4 communities agreed to move to their present location.
-The process took between 1951-1954, the Oluyin, Owolabi I, moved on July 12, 1953, and died a year later.
+After convincing the Oluyin and the leaders of the four other communities, on May 10, 1950, under the supervision of Thomas H. Bedson, the British Development Officer for Ekiti, the people of the four communities agreed to move to their present location.
+The process took place between 1951 and 1954; the Oluyin, Owolabi I, moved on July 12, 1953, and died a year later.

 Iyin now has eight primary and three post primary Schools, a modern police station and barracks, a general post office, a local government maternity center and a general hospital.
 The town also has a micro-finance bank.